selaias/accounts-entry/README.md

       requireOneAlpha: true,                     // enforce the use of at least 1 char [a-z] while building the password
       requireOneDigit: true,                     // enforce the use of at least 1 digit while building the password
       requirePasswordConfirmation: true,         // enforce user to confirm password on signUp and resetPassword templates
+      waitEmailVerification: true                // Set to true to wait until newly created user's email has been verified.
       extraSignUpFields: [{                      // Add extra signup fields on the signup page
         field: "name",                           // The database property you want to store the data in
         name: "This Will Be The Initial Value",  // An initial value for the field, if you want one